Sagui-omics/AAAGs_2018/Session1_Command_Line/Command_Line.md

 ```
 Asia-MacBook-Pro-2:~ arcova$ nano my_first_text.txt
+Asia-MacBook-Pro-2:~ arcova$ ls
 ```
 this command will open a new file called "my\_first\_text.txt" in the text editor nano write "Hello World!".
 To save the file press Ctrl-O and return and to exit nano press Ctrl-X.
 Run the commands to check your current directory and generate a listing of current files.

-On of the functions of the cat command is to display the contents of the file to stdout (i.e. the screen).
+One of the functions of the cat command is to display the contents of the file to stdout (i.e. the screen).
 ```
 Asia-MacBook-Pro-2:~ arcova$ cat my_first_text.txt
 ```